danny2909/Leones/README.md

 # Leones
 ## Editing text
-Its a arkdown file in this repositorhy.
+Its a markdown file in this repositorhy.